pijll/18xx-unified-rules/games/SteamOverHolland.md

 from one of the company's tokens to any track on the new tile.

+When a connection is made across a hexside with a river, the company must pay 50.

 #### Place Token

 Each turn, a company may place one token in a free station circle.

+In the company's first OR turn, after placing the home token, no additional token may be placed.

 There must be a route
 from one of the company's tokens